Auth0 is an "identity hub" that supports a number of authentication providers using different protocols: OAuth2, WS-Federation, etc.

-Auth0 sits in between your app and the system that authenticates your users (any of the above.)
-Through this level of abstraction, Auth0 keeps your app isolated from changes in each provider's implementation and idiosyncracies.
-An additional benefit is the normalized user profile that simpifies user management.
+Auth0 sits between your app and the identity provider that authenticates your users.
+Through this level of abstraction, Auth0 keeps your app isolated from any changes to and idiosyncrasies of each provider's implementation.
+In addition, Auth0's normalized user profile simpifies user management.

-The relationship between Auth0 and each of these authentication providers is called a 'connection'
+Note: The relationship between Auth0 and any of these authentication providers is called a 'connection'

 Auth0 is a multi-tenant service.
-When you register in Auth0 you get your own namespace (YOUR_NAMESPACE).
-Many of these identity providers require registration and you will need to configure a
+When you register with Auth0, you get your own namespace (YOUR_NAMESPACE).
+Many of these identity providers require registration and you will need to provide a

 return url.
 This will always be: